King of the Sands

-King of the Sands is a 2013 historical and biographical film, directed by Najdat Anzour, with the main characters starring Fabio Testi, Bill Fellows in the title roles.
+King of the Sands is a 2013 Syrian historical and biographical film, directed by Najdat Anzour, with the main characters starring Fabio Testi, Bill Fellows in the title roles.

 Story

 King of the Sands is a biopic of King Abdulaziz, an emir of the central Arabian Al Saud clan and founder of the present-day kingdom of Saudi Arabia.

 King of the Sands is presented as a "landmark taboo-breaking film", depicting a "dichotomous" story.
 It presents an impoverished prince in exile who reconquers his ancestral lands (Najd), and continues to expand his dominion until he controls the better part of the Arabian Peninsula.
 This accomplishment demanded "single-minded ruthlessness".
 He exterminated the rivaling Emirs of Ha'il.
 He later massacred his own shock troops, the Ikhwan (an irregular militia recruited from the main nomadic tribes), when they became a liability in the late 1920s and early 1930s.
-They had threatened the king’s relations with the British in Jordan and Iraq.
+They had threatened the king's relations with the British in Jordan and Iraq.
 This film also depicts Western imperialism as impinging on the monarch's independence, foreshadowing the kingdom's future entanglement in world affairs once the oil started to flow.